 The Content Download Service allows the operator to download content to the end user's STB.
-A possible system architecture to perform this task was recently standardized by DVB [18] and named the CDS System.
-The CDS data model of this document may apply to the DVB CDS system, but is not limited to it.
+A possible system architecture to perform this task was recently standardized by DVB [18] and

 The Content Download Service comes in two operation modes: Push and Pull.
 In Push Mode the operator autonomously determines which content items should be downloaded to the end user's STB and initiates the process.
 In Pull Mode, instead, it is the end user that initiates the process by requesting the operator to download a specific content item.
 The download is then carried out by the operator as in Push Mode.